zeel1810/frontend/README.md

     ![login_mfa](images/login-mfa.png)

-  - After successful login you will see dashboard page as below where you will see charts for Temperature, Humidity, Elevation ,Satellites, Accelerometer, Gyroscope and Wifi details.
+  - After successful login you will see dashboard page as below where you will see charts for Temperature, Humidity, Elevation, Accelerometer, Gyroscope and Wifi details.

     ![dashboard-1](images/dashboard-1.png)